rocketacademy/marketing-website/src/pages/about/index.md

 why:
   heading: Why Rocket Academy?
   reasons:
-    - icon: /img/about-page/about-gear-icon.png
+    - image: /img/about-page/about-gear-icon.png
       heading: We Focus On Concepts
       text: >
         Stanford-quality interview prep and resume review by experienced software engineers.
-    - icon: /img/about-page/about-hourglass-icon.png
+    - image: /img/about-page/about-hourglass-icon.png
       heading: We Optimise Your Time
       text: >
         Weekly Q&A sessions with experienced software engineers to help you build your network.
-    - icon: /img/about-page/about-computer-icon.png
+    - image: /img/about-page/about-computer-icon.png
       heading: We Get You a Job
       text: >
         Classmates and alumni from top companies and schools committed to helping each other succeed.